 Joachim did the same for the address area of the card:

 Feldpost / Herrn / Heinr.
 Menke / Landwirt / Davensberg / bei Münster / Westfalen

 Military Mail / To Mr. / Heinrich Menke / farmer / Davensberg / near Münster / Westphalia

 You can see a larger scan of the back here.

-To all my readers and blogger friends, Peace.
+To all my readers and blog friends, Peace.